FatalUserK/Bannereiden-Mestari/README.md

 Making a banner:

-Use noita_dev.exe and run "logo mod" (Most other mods should be compatible if you so desire)
+Use noita_dev.exe and run "Bannereiden Mestari" (Most other mods should be compatible if you so desire)

 F5 to enable debug mode.
 Enter/WASD to fly around.
 F8 to remove the Fog Of War.